 Voting by Proxy.
 You should vote your proxy on the enclosed WHITE proxy card even if you plan to attend the annual meeting.
 You can always change your vote at the annual meeting.
-Your latest dated vote before the annual meeting will be the vote counted.
+Unless you change your vote at the annual meeting, your latest dated vote before the annual meeting will be the vote counted.
 Voting instructions are included on your WHITE proxy card.
 If you properly grant your proxy and submit it to the Company in time to vote, one of the individuals named as your proxy will vote your shares as you have directed.
-If no instructions are indicated on a properly executed WHITE proxy card or voting instruction, the shares will be voted "for" the election of all of the director nominees and "for" the ratification of the appointment of the Company's independent auditor.
+If no instructions are indicated on a properly executed WHITE proxy card or voting instruction, the shares will be voted "for" the election of all of the director nominees, "for" the ratification of the appointment of the Company's independent auditor and "for" the amendment of our amended and restated certificate of incorporation.
 If other matters properly come before the annual meeting, the shares represented by proxies will be voted, or not voted, by the individuals named in the proxies in their discretion.

 You may submit your proxy through the mail by completing your proxy card and signing, dating and returning it in the enclosed, pre-addressed, postage-paid envelope.
-To be valid, a returned proxy card must be signed and dated.
+To be valid, a returned proxy card must be properly signed and dated.
 You may also deliver your voting instructions by telephone or over the Internet.
 Instructions for voting by telephone or over the Internet may be found on your WHITE proxy card.